LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 Graphs are very interesting.
 They appear in so many places like social networks, machine learning, decision trees, and a lot more.
 This is really just a quick introduction.
 There are many sub-types of graphs within the above three main categories of graphs mentioned.

 This research was originally part of my pre-research in order to learn more about graphs before trying out [Neo4j](https://neo4j.com/), the largest graph database platform.
 I first saw Neo4j as recommended experience to have on a job posting, and I didn't know what it was, so I started to look into it.
-This research was in my spiral notebook, so now it's public for other's if they're intersted.
+This research was in my spiral notebook, so now it's public for others if they're interested.

 Thank you for reading.
 Happy coding!